Pakistan: How patriarchy is raising the risk of deadly breast cancer | DW | 08.11.2021

 "In our case my mother informed my brother and me," she told DW.

-She said many third stage breast cancer patients whom she met said they did not have any female family members with whom they could share their concerns.
+She said many stage 3 breast cancer patients she met said they did not have any female family members with whom they could share their concerns.

 "They felt ashamed talking about this with their sons or other male family members," she said.